takacsberni/React-ts-to-do/README.md

+# React - TypeScript to-do application

-# A very basic app to practice TypeScript in React.
+A very basic app to practice TypeScript in React.
 You can add and delete to do tasks.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts